jacobcmurphy/nanotwitter/README.md

 * /user/:id
 	- returns page with list of user's tweets, button to follow user if logged in, if your page, a tweet box
 * /user/profile
-	- returns page of logged in user with name, email, and list of followers; if not logged in, redirects back to
+	- returns page of logged in user with name, email, and list of followers; if not logged in, redirects back
 * /tweet (post)
 	- creates tweet and redirects back to last pag
 * /api/v1/tweets/:id